pspete/psPAS/docs/collections/_commands/Find-PASSafe.md

 It returns results faster than the v9 API (invoked with Get-PASSafe) but has a vastly different return object

-Recommended Use:  Use this to search for safes many quickly, then use Get-PASSafe to get full details about individual accounts

 ## RELATED LINKS

 [https://pspas.pspete.dev/commands/Find-PASSafe](https://pspas.pspete.dev/commands/Find-PASSafe)